xiao-netlytical/KiwiSpec/kiwilang/kiwi.md

 ## Conclution:

-In conclusion, the Kiwilang project aims to provide a declarative language and platform for specifying data processing logic for semi-structured data.
-The key technical aspects of Kiwilang can be summarized as follows:
+In conclusion, the KiwiSpec project aims to provide a declarative language and platform for specifying data processing logic for semi-structured data.
+The key technical aspects of KiwiSpec can be summarized as follows:

 1. The language is built on expressions with identifiers in a path to access a semi-structured data value.
 2. Data processing is defined through compositional expressions built on top of basic expressions.